WebAssembly/component-model/design/mvp/Explainer.md

   export main: "wasi:cli/main"
 }
 ```
-where `wasi:filesystem`, `wasi:log` and `wasi:main` are separately defined
+where `wasi:filesystem`, `wasi:cli/console` and `wasi:cli/main` are separately
-interfaces that map to instance types.
-This "World" definition then maps to the
+defined interfaces that map to instance types.
+This "World" definition then
-following component type:
+maps to the following component type:
 ```
 (component $Command
   (import "fs" "wasi:filesystem" (instance ... filesystem function exports ...))